stilesj05/REU-2025-AIRobotics-HandsOn-Stiles/README.md

 # REU-2025-AIRobotics-HandsOn-Stiles

-# Earthquake Hospital Rescue Simulation: Knowledge Graph & Quantum Optimization

 ## 📌 Project Overview
 This project simulates a post-earthquake hospital rescue scenario that explores how digital twins, multi-agent coordination, and quantum-enhanced optimization can support real-time decision-making.
 A Neo4j-based knowledge graph models agents, patients, environmental hazards, and tasks—providing the foundation for running simulations and applying quantum algorithms for task assignment and routing.
+As a part of this assignment, I also trained AI models, and I learned about how to code some classic problems.
 ---

 ## ✅ Task Progress